Suresh-Jamagond/StudentRestAPI/README.md

 UPDATE a student;
 DELETE a student;

-After each operation details are stored in app.log file.
+Log details are stored in app.log file.
+API can be viewed in Swagger UI.